 For Institutional Shares of Equity Allocation Fund, a redemption fee of 2.00% of the then-current value of the shares redeemed is imposed on redemptions of shares made within 90 days of purchase (i.e., the redemption is effective on or before the 90th day following the date of purchase), subject to certain exceptions.
 The fee does not apply to the redemption of shares that were purchased by reinvesting dividends or other distributions.
-It also does not apply to redemptions for which the shareholder or the shareholder's agent notifies the transfer agent that the redemption is being made to make required distributions from an IRA (or other tax-deferred retirement account) or to redemptions following the death or disability of a shareholder.
+It also does not apply to redemption is being made to make required distributions from an IRA (or other tax-deferred retirement account) or to redemption following the death or disability of a shareholder.
 For purposes of determining whether the redemption fee applies, shares held for the longest time will be deemed to have been redeemed first.